DanHerman212/danherman212/README.md

 ### Greetings!
-Thank you for taking the time to visit my personal GitHub Space. <br>
+<font size="4">Thank you for taking the time to visit my personal GitHub Space. <br>
 <br>
 I'm a data scientist based in NYC.
 I've been training since November 2022 and aim to build a portfolio of interesting projects to identify current technologies and techniques to achieve meaningful insights from complex datasets.<br>
 <br>
-Below you can find a summary of projects that were completed recently:<br>
+Below you can find a summary of projects that were completed recently:<br></font>

 | <div style="width:200px">Project</div> |<div style="width:200px">Description</div>|<div style="width:200px">Project URL</div>|
 | ---------------------------------------| ------------------------------------- |-------------------------------------|